 In the centre of the cabin you get an eight-inch screen that sits proud of the dashboard.
 It has colourful graphics and its slick controls mean it recognises the same pinch and swipe gestures that you’ll be used to using on your smartphone.

-The built-in sat-nav is easy to operate and gives clear directions but most of the time it’ll be easier to use the navigation apps in your smartphone via the car’s built-in Apple CarPlay and Android Auto.
+The built-in sat-nav (not available on SE cars) is easy to operate and gives clear directions but most of the time it’ll be easier to use the navigation apps in your smartphone via the car’s built-in Apple CarPlay and Android Auto.
 It’s smarter than the car’s sat-nav – automatically routing you around congestion – and plugging your phone into the car’s USB also gives you instant access to your contacts and music apps like Spotify.

 Along with the centre screen, you get another 10.25-inch display behind the steering wheel.
 It offers various speedo and rev counter displays, but can also display a huge map that makes it easy to follow the sat-nav’s instructions even if you’re rubbish with directions.
 Annoyingly, the digital instrument binnacle isn’t compatible with your phone’s sat-nav.